MatthewScott111/MatthewScott111.github.io/_pages/about.md

 ---
 permalink: /
-title: "Legal approaches to environmental displacement"
+title: "Legal dimensions of environmental displacement"
 author_profile: true
 redirect_from:
   - /about/